razig-ths/student-grades/student grade/readme.md

-#Student notes - class project
+# Student notes - class project

- simple project for entré student grade made by me, when I studied tree algorithm
+ this is a simple project for entré student grade made by me, when I was study  tree algorithm .

 # how to lunch ?
   ./tppo